-VMEC is spreading the word that the sixth annual National Manufacturing Day (MFG DAY) is scheduled for Friday, October 6, 2017 and in Vermont the entire month of October has become part of a growing national Manufacturing Day initiative.
+VMEC is spreading the word that the seventh annual National Manufacturing Day (MFG DAY) is scheduled for Friday, October 5, 2018 and in Vermont the entire month of October has become part of a growing national Manufacturing Day initiative.
 Manufacturers, educational institutions and others are encouraged to host events that highlight the importance of manufacturing to the Vermont and U.S. economies and also draw attention to the many rewarding high-skill and higher paying jobs that modern manufacturing provides.
 Manufacturing companies and other supporters are being encouraged to sponsor and register their events or find an event to attend at MFGDAY.COM where ideas for events and many resources are available.

 Here are a few valuable links to get you started in this year’s planning:

 Start Planning your MFG Day event – At a a time when companies of all sizes are facing a workforce shortage, Manufacturing Day is more important than ever.

 Shortcuts for Past Event Hosts – If you’ve hosted an MFG Day event in the past, you’ve already helped make a significant impact on the public perception of manufacturing.